MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/invoke-rfcs-and-bapis-using-the-exec-command-in-sap.md

 ---
 description: "Learn more about: Invoke RFCs and BAPIs using the EXEC Command in SAP"
-title: "Invoke RFCs and BAPIs using the EXEC Command in SAP | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Invoke RFCs and BAPIs using the EXEC Command in SAP" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "EXEC command, invoking RFCs and BAPIs"
-  - "BAPIs and RFCs, invoking by using the EXEC command"
-  - "RFCs and BAPIs, invoking by using the EXEC command" ms.assetid: 55443679-2fa8-4c13-ac3b-1c85b5166cd2 caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Invoke RFCs and BAPIs using the EXEC Command in SAP
 The [!INCLUDE[adoprovidersaplong](../../includes/adoprovidersaplong-md.md)] exposes the SAP system as an ADO.NET data source.
 By using [!INCLUDE[adoprovidersaplong](../../includes/adoprovidersaplong-md.md)], you can invoke RFCs and BAPIs on the SAP system through an EXEC command.